robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 ### 3.3.4 User Keyword Documentation

+> [!IMPORTANT]
+> LXX Recall the significance of the first logical line and in keyword documentation for the log file (K1).

 Each keyword can have a `[Documentation]` setting to provide a description of the keyword's purpose and usage.

 The first logical line, until the first empty row, is used as the *short documentation* of the keyword in the `log.html` test protocol..